Private Internet Access Review: Recommended VPN in 2023?

 Smartphone users can try out PIA's app for 7 days.
 All subscriptions include a 30-day, money-back guarantee.

-Unfortunately, the provider's performance didn't match our expectations as, compared to the number of servers on offer, their speeds were underwhelming.
-We also had some serious concerns about PIA's parent company, Kape Technologies PLC, which, in the past, profited off its users' data with malware and adware.
+Unfortunately, the provider's performance didn't match our expectations.
+Compared to the number of servers on offer, speeds were underwhelming.
+We also have some serious concerns about PIA's parent company, Kape Technologies PLC, which, in the past, profited off its users' data with malware and adware.

 Until PIA submits to an external audit, we'll remain a bit wary of the provider, despite its desktop client winning our hearts.

 But what do PIA's users have to say about the service?
-We recommend taking a look at the reviews from verified aggregators that we've collated below to gain a clearer picture of how the service handles and what you can expect.
+To find out, we recommend taking a look at the reviews from verified aggregators that we've collated below.

-Should you not be satisfied with the 17th fastest (or 3rd slowest) provider from our sample, you might want to check out our speed demons, NordVPN, Surfshark, and ExpressVPN.
-As an added bonus, all three have submitted to independent audits, with NordVPN and ExpressVPN doing so on a regular basis.
+Should you not be satisfied with the 17th fastest (or 3rd slowest) VPN from our sample, you might want to check out our speed demons, NordVPN, Surfshark, and ExpressVPN.
+As an added bonus, all three have been independently audited, with NordVPN and ExpressVPN doing so on a regular basis.

 The best alternatives to PIA can be found here: